IBCNServices/lab-kappa-docs/setup-ubuntu.md

 sudo snap install zoom-client
 ```

-* Follow the on-screen instructions
-  * Login through "SSO"
-  * Instructions can be found on [https://ufora.ugent.be/d2l/le/content/9061/viewContent/463766/View](https://ufora.ugent.be/d2l/le/content/9061/viewContent/463766/View)
-  * *Only available in Dutch*
+When you start Zoom, login through "SSO", use the `ugent-be` domain and use your UGent email address.
+For more instructions (only in Dutch) see [Activatie van Zoom door studenten](https://ufora.ugent.be/d2l/le/content/9061/viewContent/463766/View).

 ## Microsoft Teams installation

-1. Install Microsoft Teams using the DEB [from their website](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/download-app).
+Install Microsoft Teams using the DEB [from their website](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/download-app).

 > *Note: Installing the file straight from the browser might fail.
 In this case, first download it to a directory and then open it using Files.*

 ## Docker installation